CamStreamer/CamStreamerLib/README.md

 -   [VapixAPI](doc/VapixAPI.md) is a module to access Axis camera VAPIX interface.

+-   [VapixEvents](doc/VapixEvents.md) is a module which allows receiving camera events from the VAPIX API.

 -   [CamStreamerAPI](doc/CamStreamerAPI.md) is a module for easy control of video streaming in the CamStreamer ACAP application (RTMP, HLS, SRT and MPEG-TS protocols).

 -   [CamOverlayAPI](doc/CamOverlayAPI.md) is a module to access CamOverlay HTTP interface.